nictki/Battmon/README.md

-* You can specify your favor lock screen command using `-lp` argument in command line, if none given, then as default will be used first one found in `SCREEN_LOCK_COMMANDS` list variable in `config.py` file.
+* You can specify your favor lock screen command using `-lp` argument in command line, if none given, then as default will be used first one found in `SCREEN_LOCK_COMMANDS` list variable in `battmon.conf` file.
-  You can also change default screenlock command editing `DEFAULT_SCREEN_LOCK_COMMAND` variable in `internal_config.py` file, but this will be overwritten when screen lock command was given in command line using `-lp` argument.

-* For more information about configuration see  `README` file in Battmon directory
+* For more information about configuration see  `README` file.

 #### Bugs:
 * Please tell me ;)